 As a tourist destination, La Spezia has a great combination of historical buildings, beautiful scenery and fantastic surrounding sites.

-• Make a day trip by boat to the fishing village of Portovenere, the island of Palmaria and Cinque Terre.
-The boats are running frequently from April until the beginning of November.
+Make a day trip by boat to the fishing village of Portovenere, the island of Palmaria and Cinque Terre.
+The boats are running frequently from the end of March until November 1.
 La Spezia - Cinque Terre boat timetable

 Events in La Spezia